monitus2022/nihongo-companion/services/ollama-service/README.md

 - [https://github.com/ollama/ollama-python](https://github.com/ollama/ollama-python)

 We are not using the official docker image for Ollama to allow for more flexibility in configuration and to avoid issues with the official image.

+We use debian as the base image for systemd support and to ensure compatibility with the Ollama service.